trovu/trovu/docs/users/advanced.md

 The dot will refer to the **current GitHub user** (where this `config.yml` is located).

 The **order** is also relevant: The later the namespace appears in the list, the higher priority it has.
-So in the example above, shortcuts in `my` have highest precedence.
+So in the example above, shortcuts in `my` have the highest precedence.

 ### Default keyword